The Board's work

-Here you will find information about the board's work, remuneration and potential changes in the Board of Directors for Axfood.
+Here you will find information about the Boards' work, remuneration and potential changes to the Board of Directors at Axfood.

 The Articles of Association prescribe that Axfood's board of directors shall consist of:

 - a minimum of three and maximum of ten AGM elected ordinary directors with a maximum of two deputies.

 - members who possess a well-balanced mix of expertise that is vital for managing Axfood's strategic work in a responsible and successful manner.
 Examples of such expertise include: